prakashboss/github-slideshow/_posts/0000-01-02-prakashboss.md

 layout: slide
 title: "Welcome to our git hub practice"
 ---
-This file is written for GitHub Desktop
+This file is written for GitHub Desktop, thats awesome:)
 Use the left arrow to go back!